Nutty Krust kicks off annual rugby tournament

 and live on Freeview channel 276

-Now in its 45th Year of sponsorship, the tournament will see U-18 teams from clubs across the province compete over a seven-week period to bring home the Nutty Krust Trophy.
+The tournament, now in its 45th year of sponsorship, will see U-18 teams from clubs across the province compete over a seven-week period to bring home the Nutty Krust Trophy.

 Advertisement